raffomania/knakk/README.md

 - [`Card.gd`](GameScreen/Card/Card.gd) uses coroutines to wait for tweens to finish
 - [`MenuScreen.gd`](MenuScreen/MenuScreen.gd), [`Tutorial.gd`](GameScreen/Tutorial.gd) and [`NewRoundAnimation.gd`](GameScreen/NewRoundAnimation.gd) use coroutines to wait for a specified amount of time before doing something

-## 🎯 Tasks Left for the Reader
+## 🎯 Not Implemented Yet

-- Implement a landscape layout: Use Godot's UI features to make the controls automatically resize and reflow depending on different window aspect ratios.
+- A landscape layout: Use Godot's UI features to make the controls automatically resize and reflow depending on different window aspect ratios.
-- Implement a highscore system: Use the filesystem abstraction to save, load and show highscores of previous games.
+- A highscore system: Use the filesystem abstraction to save, load and show highscores of previous games.

+## Releasing a new version

+1. Add an entry to `CHANGELOG.md`.
+1. Use `just tag-version $VERSION` to write the new version into the export preset configuration.
+1. Verify that the build works by running `just export`.
+1. Create a new commit: `git commit -m "Version $VERSION"`.
+1. Use `git tag $VERSION` to tag that commit with the new version.
+1. Use `git push --tags` to push the changes (including your new tag) to export and release the new version via CI.
+1. Upload the `.aab` release to the Google Play Store manually.

 ## FAQ